rarefin/rarefin.github.io/index.md

 I am a Ph.D. student at Mila and University of Montreal supervised by Professor Irina Rish.
 My research focuses on representation learning, and generalization in large-scale systems.
 My goal is to understand how large-scale deep learning systems are very useful in compressing data and learning useful abstract representations.

 I had been fortunate to work with Yoshua Bengio and Yann LeCun.
-I am currently studying how architectural and optimization-induced inductive biases in transformers shape the geometry of representations, aiming to improve generalization and multi-step reasoning.
+I am currently studying how architectural and optimization-induced inductive bias (Simplicity Bias) in transformers shape the geometry of representations, aiming to improve generalization and multi-step reasoning.
 I am also explroing how transformers learn hierarchichal memory using compression.